Miracle (Celine Dion album): Critical reception

 Miracle was met with mixed reviews.
 AllMusic said that "it's the quietest record Dion has recorded in a while, an unabashed adult contemporary album that keeps its gentle mood from start to finish, as if it were a prolonged lullaby.
 Dion tempers her vocal histrionics considerably — she still soars to the high notes, but there are no pyrotechnics, no showboating here — which serves this collection of standards and new songs quite well".

 Commercial performance

 Miracle debuted inside top 10 in many countries, reaching number one in Canada, Belgium Wallonia.
 It debuted at number four in the United States with 107,000 copies sold.
 It also debuted in the fourth position in France and the Netherlands, number five in the United Kingdom, number six in Switzerland and number 9 in Greece.
 Miracle set a record in the United States, spending 18 consecutive weeks at the top position on the Billboard Top Kid Audio chart.

-It was certified Platinum in the United States and Gold in the United Kingdom, France, Switzerland, Italy, and Belgium.
+It was certified platinum in the United States and Canada, and gold in the United Kingdom, France, Switzerland, Italy, and Belgium.
 Three months after its release, the Miracle CD has sold more than two million copies worldwide.
 The book/CD/DVD package has also been successful, reaching 500,000 copies sold.